-Osaka -> Hiroshima
+Osaka > Hiroshima

-Even the cheapest buses available will be equipped with near-horizontal recliners that come with a personal socket, free wi-fi, even some with a personal pram like hood for each seat to give yourself an added level of privacy.
+Even the cheapest buses available will be equipped with near-horizontal recliners that come with a personal socket, free wi-fi, and even some with a personal pram like a hood for each seat to give yourself an added level of privacy.
 Along with stopping every hour or two for some quick refreshments or a bathroom break.
 How much more comfortable do you need to be?

 And if we’re talking about time, they’re not that much different to the equivalent train.
 If you’re hopping between the major cities, we’re talking 4-6 hours at the most.
 On one of the most comfortable buses you’ve ever been in your life, that sort of time is not a problem.
 If you truly want to tackle Japan on a budget, this is the way to do it.